P403n1x87/austin/README.md

 -->

-Meet Austin, a Python frame stack sampler for CPython.

 # Synopsis

-Austin is a Python frame stack sampler for CPython written in pure C. It samples the stack traces of a Python application and provides samples that can be later on analysed for further statistics.
+Austin is a Python frame stack sampler for CPython written in pure C. It samples the stack traces of a Python application so that they can be visualised and analysed.
+As such, it serves the basis for building powerful profilers for Python.

-The most interesting use of Austin is probably in conjunction with FlameGraph to profile the Python code as it is being interpreted by CPython.
+The most interesting use of Austin is probably in conjunction with FlameGraph to profile Python applications while they are running, without the need of instrumentation.
+This means that Austin can be used on production code with little or even no impact on performance.

 However, the output format can be grabbed from any other external tool for further processing.
 Look, for instance, at the following Python TUI, similar in